 Article VIII: Standing Committees

 There shall be thirteen standing committees: a board of directors, a council, a program committee, a board of trustees, a publications committee, an education committee, a nominations committee, a constitution and bylaws committee, a women in plant biology committee, a science policy committee, a minority affairs committee, a membership committee, and an international committee.
-The executive director is a non-voting member of all of the standing committees of which she/he is a member.
+The chief executive officer is a non-voting member of all of the standing committees of which she/he is a member.

 The board of directors shall consist of the following ex-officio members: the president; the president-elect who chairs the committee; the secretary; the treasurer; and three elected members, two of whom are elected by the ASPB membership at large and one of whom is elected by the council from among the council’s members.

 The council shall consist of the following ex-officio members: the president; the immediate past president, who chairs the committee; the president-elect; the secretary; the treasurer; the chair of the women in plant biology committee; the chair of the publications committee; the chair of the minority affairs committee; the chair of the membership committee; the chair of the international committee; the chair of the education committee; and the chair of the science policy committee.
 The two elected members of the board of directors also serve a four-year term on the council.
-In addition, there shall be a voting representative from each section of the Society who shall be elected by the section for a non-renewable three year term.
+In addition, subject to Article IV, paragraph 3, there shall be a voting representative from each section of the Society who shall be elected by the section for a non-renewable three year term.
 Sectional representatives, with approval of the president, may send a voting substitute to council meetings, but no predetermined proxy or absentee votes may be submitted for such meetings.

-The program committee shall consist of the secretary, who serves as chair, the president-elect, either the secretary-elect or the immediate past secretary (depending on year in the election cycle), and four members appointed by the president, one each year for a period of four years.
+The program committee shall consist of the secretary, who serves as chair, the president-elect, either the secretary-elect or the immediate past secretary (depending on year in the election cycle), and four members appointed by the president-elect, one each year for a period of four years.

 The nominations committee shall consist of the president-elect (chair), president, and immediate past president.
-In the event that the immediate past president is nominated (and accepts) at-large for an office (secretary-elect or elected member of the board of directors), the president shall appoint a replacement from the elected or representative members of the council.
+In the event that the immediate past president is nominated (and accepts) at-large for an office (secretary-elect or elected member of the board of directors), the president-elect shall appoint a replacement from the elected or representative members of the council.

 Article IX: Endowment Funds